IKCO Tara: Technical features

 The Tara is available with two gearbox options, a 5 speed manual transmission (replaced by a 6 speed manual transmission in 2024) and a 6 speed automatic transmission.
-The car uses the TU5P engine, which is a modified version of the PSA TU5 engine, a 4-cylinder with a displacement of roughly 1600 cc, featuring 16-valve indirect injection a CVVT (a.k.a. variable valve timing) system and a double overhead camshaft (DOHC) design.
+The car uses the TU5P engine, which is a modified version of the PSA TU5 engine, a 4-cylinder with a displacement of 1587 cc, featuring 16-valve indirect injection a CVVT (a.k.a. variable valve timing) system and a double overhead camshaft (DOHC) design.
 The powertrain produces 115 PS and 144 Nm.
 It has a 55L fuel tank that meets the Euro 5 emission standards and is equipped with an electrical power steering system.
 Top speed for both manual and automatic transmission models is 190 km/h and acceleration from 0 to 100 km/h (62 mph) in the manual and automatic models takes 12.5 and 13 seconds respectively.

-In 2025, IKCO announced it's plans for Tara with the new EFP-TC.
+In 2025, IKCO announced its plans for Tara with the new EFP-TC.
 This turbocharged 1.7-liter engine features significant improvements in performance and efficiency compared to the naturally aspirated TU5P.
 Producing 150 horsepower and 215 Nm of torque, the EFP-TC offers enhanced acceleration and better fuel economy.
 This key upgrades also includes an optimized A/C compressor and improved air conditioning system.
 The EFP-TC mated to a 6 speed automatic transmission improves the overall performance of the compact sedans.

-V3 and V4
+V1+ and V4

-In 2023, after receiving complaints about the car not being luxurious enough, Iran Khodro released more luxurious models of the Tara, the V3 and V4.
-The V3 features a new 6-speed manual transmission, the same one found in IKCO Dena Manual 6SPD.
-It also features an electronically powered sunroof, new taillight design, a shark design antenna, a keyless starter system, an armrest panel for the second row seats, and automatically folding mirrors.
+In 2023, after receiving complaints about the car's core design issues, Iran Khodro refreshed and replaced the V1 and V3 trims of the Tara with the V1+ and V4.
+The V1+ featured a new 6-speed manual transmission, the same one found in IKCO Dena Manual 6SPD.
+It also featured an electronically powered sunroof, new taillight design, a new antenna design which resembles a shark fin, a keyless starter system, an armrest panel for the second row seats, and automatically folding mirrors.

-The V4 features a new sunroof design, a sunglasses holder, heated seats, an SOS/emergency services button, a shark design antenna, armrest panel for the second row seats, and a trunk kick sensor.
+The V4 featured a new sunroof design, a sunglasses holder, heated seats, an SOS/emergency services button, the same new shark fin antenna as the V1+, the same armrest panel for the second row seats, and a trunk kick sensor.